Nonparametric inference for nonstationary spatial point processes: Bayesian Inference

-Finally, for larger datasets where the computational cost becomes prohibitive, exact approximation methods for Gaussian processes can be employed.
-This term refers to approximations that preserve a valid Gaussian process measure, ensuring that the resulting posterior distribution remains well defined.
-Consequently, the overall algorithm remains exact in the sense that all sources of error are purely Monte Carlo, with no bias introduced by the GP approximation itself.
+For larger datasets where the computational cost becomes prohibitive, the piecewise continuous GP (PCGP) of \cite{goncalves2025pcnngp} can be employed.
+This approach approximates the full GP through local conditional independence and spatial partitioning via a Vecchia-type construction.
+Crucially, it defines a valid GP prior measure and guarantees a measurable likelihood, yielding a well-defined posterior.
+The overall algorithm therefore remains exact in the sense that all sources of error are purely Monte Carlo.
+Alternatively, other Vecchia-type approximations such as the popular nearest-neighbor Gaussian process (NNGP) of \cite{datta2016hierarchical} can be used but are avoided here as they compromise exactness.

-\section{Numerical examples}
+\section{Numerical Examples}

-The proposed methodology -- hereafter referred to as the NSPP model (Nonstationary Point Process) -- is applied to both synthetic and real datasets to assess its performance.
-This section presents results from two representative synthetic experiments, with additional examples provided in Appendix \ref{appendix__other_results}.
-Applications to two real datasets are discussed in Section \ref{sec__real_applications}.
-All analyses were implemented in the \texttt{R} programming language (version 4.2.2; \cite{R2025}), with C++ integration via the \texttt{Rcpp} package (version 1.0.9; \cite{rcpp2011}).
+The proposed methodology, hereafter referred to as the NSPP model (Nonstationary Point Process), is applied to both synthetic and real datasets to assess its performance.
+Results from two representative synthetic experiments are presented in Section \ref{sec__simulations}, with additional examples provided in the online Appendix C. Applications to two real datasets are discussed in Section \ref{sec__real_applications}.
+All analyses were implemented in the \texttt{R} programming language (version 4.2.2; \citealp{R2025}), with C++ integration via the \texttt{Rcpp} package (version 1.0.9; \citealp{rcpp2011}).
+All computations were performed on a Ubuntu 22.04.5 LTS machine with an 13th Gen Intel(R) Core(TM) i9-13900HX processor and 62 GB of RAM.
+Convergence is assessed empirically for all analyses and details are provided in the online Appendix E.

-In all examples, the Gaussian process priors $\beta_l$ are specified with mean zero, variance $\sigma^2 = 4$, and the correlation function given in \eqref{eq__correlation_function}, with $\gamma = 1.9$ and $\phi = 0.5$ chosen to reflect the spatial scale of the domain.
-Independent, weakly informative Gamma priors with shape and rate parameters equal to 0.001 are assigned to the parameters $\lambda_l^*$.
+In all examples, the Gaussian process priors $\beta_\ell$ are specified with mean zero, variance $\sigma^2 = 4$, and the correlation function given in \eqref{eq__correlation_function}, with $\gamma = 1.9$ and $\phi$ chosen to reflect the spatial scale of the domain.
+Independent, weakly informative Gamma priors with shape and rate parameters equal to 0.001 are assigned to the parameters $\lambda_\ell^*$.
 For the repulsive prior on the partition locations $U$ in (\ref{eq__U_prior}), hyperparameters are set to $\eta = 1.5$ and $\nu = 4$.
-The proposal radius is tuned to achieve appropriate acceptance rates in line with the optimal scaling results, with a larger radius set to twice the smaller radius and assigned weight 0.05.
-The number of neighbors updated at each step is set to approximately $\log(L)$.
+The proposal radius is tuned during an adaptive phase, in which it is adjusted every 1,000 iterations, to achieve appropriate acceptance rates in line with the optimal scaling results, with a larger radius set to twice the smaller radius and assigned weight 0.05.
+The number $b$ of neighbors updated at each step is set to approximately $\log(L)$.

-\subsection{Synthetic data examples}
+\subsection{Synthetic Data Examples}